Effect of temperature gradient on heavy quark anti-quark potential using gravity dual model: Wilson-Polyakov Loop correlator and Dual Domain Formulation

 \subsection{Finite Temperature in Dual Domain}

 Temperature is introduced in the AdS space, by introducing a black hole.
 The black hole emits Hawking radiation, and creates a temperature, $\Theta$, in the system.
-The resulting $AdS_5\times S_5$ near-horizon metric, of near extremal D3-branes in Type IIB string theory at finite temperature is given by~\cite{mald2, soo}:
+The resulting $AdS_5\times S_5$ near-horizon metric, of near extremal D3-branes in Type IIB string theory at finite temperature is given by~\cite{mald2, soo, witten}:

-Here, \begin{description} \item $V = 1 - \frac{a^4}{u^4}$. \item $R^4 = 4\pi gN$, with $N$ large. \end{description} Imposing a periodicity condition on $\tau (= it)$ to prevent a conical singularity near the horizon, determines the temperature $\Theta$.
+Here, \begin{description} \item $V = 1 - \frac{a^4}{u^4}$. \item $G = \frac{u^2}{R^2}$, \item $R^4 = 4\pi gN$, with $N$ large. \end{description} Imposing a periodicity condition on $\tau (= it)$ to prevent a conical singularity near the horizon, determines the temperature $\Theta$ \cite{witten}.

-As discussed, when the QGP medium is in local equilibrium, the quark and anti-quark can be at slightly different temperatures, $\Theta$ and $\Theta + \Delta \Theta$.
+As discussed, when the thermal medium is having a temperature gradient, the Quark and anti-Quark can be at slightly different temperatures, $\Theta$ and $\Theta + \Delta \Theta$.
 Thus the two particles exist at two different points in space, with slightly different metric, due to different temperatures.
 In the next section, Sec.~\ref{sec:black_string}, we show that it is possible to achieve a temperature gradient by inserting a non-uniform black string.
 The non-uniform black string metric can be obtained by perturbing the Schwarzchild black hole metric, namely,

+where $G = \frac{u^2}{R^2}$.
 The values of $\Delta H(t,u,x_{||})$ would be calculated in Sec.~\ref{sec:black_string}.
 It is shown how these perturbations lead to a temperature gradient.
 It is also shown that, after imposing periodicity conditions, under appropriate conditions, one can have $\beta$ varying linearly with $x_{||}$.